 Welcome to Cherry Class where we love to learn through play and exploration.
 We learn inside and outside about all sorts of fascinating things from bugs to number bonds.
 We all try our best and understand that sometimes when we are learning it can be a bit tricky but we must persevere.
 Most of all we like to have fun together!

 Some of our key fiction texts this term will be:

-PE happens on Tuesday.
-Please ensure all PE kit is labelled clearly.
+PE happens on Monday.
+Please ensure all PE kit and shoes are labelled clearly.